 Example: x = 3 > 4 or 5 < 6 # x == true

 Note: bitwise operators are not likely to be used very often unless you are doing something quite technical involving bit manipulation.

-Every number or character is comprised of binary bits so we are able to flip bits, shift bits, mask bits etc. Individual bits are zeros and ones.
+Every number or character consists of binary bits, so we are able to flip bits, shift bits, mask bits etc. Individual bits are zeros and ones.
 They are set or reset according to logical operations related to how digital logic gates operate.

 The first bit is called the LSB (Least Significant Bit) and the last bit is called the MSB (Most Significant Bit).
-Numbers constructed from zero/one bits are binary numbers.
+Numbers constructed from zero or one bits are binary numbers.

 Counting in binary goes like this: 0 1 10 11 100 101 110 111 1000 …